IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

     *   Drill down into the `STUDENTXX.ORDERS` topic by clicking on the name

-    *   Scroll down the topic summary page until you reach the **Access Information** section
+    *   Scroll down the topic summary page until you reach the **Selected event endpoint server URLs** section

     *   Just below, within the _Servers_ table, is the full address of the `STUDENTXX.ORDERS` event topic